7 Benefits of Cold Exposure: Fat-Loss, Immunity & Recovery

 Part of that thinking involves the theory of aging, associated with oxidative stress.
 It works under the premise that higher temperatures boost metabolic rate, thus producing more ROS or free radicals which cause DNA damage, thus facilitating aging.

 On average, people in colder climates tend to live a bit longer.
 Part of that is genetics, as cold can turn on certain genes that make us more resilient.
-In hot environments, heat stress and bacteria growth is increased.
-In general, many cold-adapted people live more outdoorsy life, filled with hiking, breathing cleaner air, and living a less stressful life in the mountains.
+In hot environments, heat stress and bacteria growth are increased.
+In general, many cold-adapted people live more outdoorsy lives, filled with hiking, breathing cleaner air, and living a less stressful life in the mountains.

 Types of Cold Exposure